-ESG scores are calculated based on the Adviser's assessment of an issuer's ESG profile.
-The scores emphasize management of ESG-related risks, incorporate ESG trends (taking into account progress or regression in a company's ESG profile) and adjust for involvement in significant ESG-related controversies.
+For U.S. companies, the Fund generally reflects the Impax Sustainability Score, a fundamental, bottom-up rating by the Adviser of a company's ESG profile.
+The score emphasizes management of ESG-related risks, incorporates ESG trends (taking into account progress or regression in a company's ESG profile) and takes into account any involvement by the company in significant ESG-related controversies.